Teaching, Learning and Working Remotely

 Canvas is the College’s Learning Management System for use by faculty and students for coursework.
 It can be leveraged to teach online, with the capacity to present lectures, share materials, post to discussion boards, submit assignments, administer/take tests and quizzes, chat with students, and more.

-Faculty and staff can consult the newly created Designing an Online or Blended Course in Canvas for training resources and recommendations.
-They can also use that space to discuss strategies and post questions to other faculty and staff.
-The Canvas Instructor Orientation course and the Teaching Remotely course from Spring 2020 are still available as well.
+Faculty and staff can consult the Designing an Online or Blended course for course design training resources and recommendations.
+They can use that space to discuss strategies and post questions to other faculty and staff.
+The Canvas Instructor Orientation course is available as well for Canvas instructions.

 For more information on how Research, Teaching & Learning Services in LIT can help, check out our Connections to Teaching & Learning page.